magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_understanding-vinaya.md

 practise like this, that is, the receiving of the offerings, sir.
 When the laypeople lay the food down and then the monks go and open the dishes, sort them out and then have them formally offered, this is wrong.
-It’s a offence.
+It’s a *dukkaṭa* offence.
 Specifically, to handle or touch food which hasn’t yet been formally offered into a monk’s hands, ‘ruins’ that food.
 According to the Vinaya, any monk who eats that food incurs an offence.’

 ‘It’s simply this one point, sir.
 It’s not that I’m criticizing anybody, or that I’m trying to force you or your monks to stop practising like this – not at all.
 I just wanted to let you know of my good intentions, because it will be necessary for me to stay here for a few more days.’

-He lifted his hands in ‘ Excellent!
+He lifted his hands in añjali, ‘*Sādhu*!
+Excellent!
 I’ve never yet seen a monk who keeps the minor rules in Saraburi.
 There aren’t any to be found these days.
 If there still are such monks they must live outside of Saraburi.
 May I commend you.
 I have no objections at all, that’s very good.’

 The next morning when we came back from almsround not one of the monks would go near those dishes.
 The laypeople themselves sorted them out and